Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

     standard zip utility on your machine (Finder on OS X, zip on Linux, WinZip or the like on Windows) to UNZIP your file.
 Check that you got back the original.
 Congratulations!
 Your program correctly implements the same compression algorithm you have been using for years!
 Discuss in a sentence or two how good the compression was and why you think it was good or bad.<pre>
 The zip program worked correctly as far as being correct, when unzipping the zipped file, it was an exactly copy of what we zipped.
 Measuring the time was harder with many outside variables affecting it, but keeping them as constant as possible our zip still ran a decent amount slower than the the 7zip program we used.
-Also, the zip file from 7zip was around half the size of the file our zip program ran.
+Also, the zip file from 7zip was around half the size of the fileour zip program ran.
 Reading ahead to the next question, this could be changed by changing the BUFFER_LENGTH to a larger value.
 Our zip program is most likely slower due to being made so it can implement our structures rather than being made to optimize the zipping.
 Programs like 7zip have had years to optimize how they run and probably have structures built specificically for huffman encoding and/or use other algorithms that zip files with different distributions of characters better.
 </pre><br>
 -   Now that you've played with Zip, we want you to do an **experiment** with Zip.
 Notice that there is a constant called `BUFFER_LENGTH` in `Zip.java`.
     Higher values of this constant makes the compression algorithm that Zip uses use more memory and consequently more time.
 The "compression ratio"